Frequently Asked Questions

 In exchange for their up-front investment, investors in New Athens receive a portion of gross yearly tax revenue for a period of time.
 In financial terms, investors in housing developments make money on customer acquisition (people buy houses), whereas investors in New Athens make money on customer retention (families stay and thrive).

 Notably, this means investors are incentivized to keep housing prices as low as possible to attract new residents.
-Most importantly, this model aligns investors with the long-term success of residents—from the quality of the education in public schools, to the happiness and stability of families, to New Athens’ overall economic strength.
+Most importantly, this model aligns investors with the long-term success of residents: from the quality of the education in the public schools, to the happiness and stability of families, to New Athens’ overall economic strength.
 We think this investment model is fundamentally better for everyone.

 How much will houses cost?